Analysis of the Feshbach-Schur method for the Fourier Spectral discretizations of Schr{\"o}dinger operators: Conclusion and perspectives

 For this, we developed in Section~\ref{sec:pert-est} a version of perturbation theory that relies on the notion of form-boundedness with increased regularity, as stated by Assumption~\ref{as:pot}.

 Having established the method and its analysis, its full benefits shall be further analyzed in future.
-At the present stage, it is worth to mention that, for the considered one-dimensional problem, the contraction in the perturbation is rather small and the non-linear iteration converge rapidly.
+At the present stage, it is worth to mention that, for the considered one- and three-dimensional (with a Coulomb potential) problems, the contraction in the perturbation is rather small and the non-linear iteration converge rapidly.
 Also, in view of more sophisticated non-linear eigenvalue problems, the artificial extra non-linearity does not seem to be much of a burden.

 The future developments include the extension of Section~\ref{sec:pert-est} to a more general family of operators, including non-symmetric perturbations of self-adjoint operators as well as extending the numerical method and its analysis to cluster of eigenvalues using a density-matrix based formulation.